hmrc/income-tax-self-employment-frontend/README.md

 - at the end in root project call `./migrate.sh` to add necessary changes to app.routes and messages files
 - call `sbt compile` - fix issues if any
 - call `sbt test` - fix failing tests if any
+- call `sbt it/test` - fix failing tests if any

 #### Limitations